 Mr. Barron became a director of Dollar Tree in March 2008.
-He also serves on the Board of rue21, inc.
+He previously served on the Board of rue21, inc. from 2009 through 2013.

-Macon F. Brock, Jr. Non-Executive Chairman Dollar Tree, Inc.

-Mr. Brock, age 71, has been Chairman of the Board since 2001 and a director since 1986.
+Macon F. Brock, Jr. Non-Executive Chairman Dollar Tree, Inc. Mr. Brock, age 72, has been Chairman of the Board since 2001 and a director since 1986.
 He served as the Chief Executive Officer from 1993 to 2003.
 From 1986, when he co-founded Dollar Tree, until 2001, he served as President.
 Until 1991, he was an officer and director of K&K Toys, Inc. Mr. Brock earned his B.A. from Randolph-Macon College and served as a Captain in the U.S. Marine Corps.
 He is a past Chairman of Randolph-Macon College.

 As the company's co-founder, Chairman of the Board and former Chief Executive Officer, Mr. Brock brings to our Board an intimate knowledge of our business coupled with experience in strategic business development, store operations, logistics, procurement, risk management, sales, marketing and other matters.
 His service on the Board also ensures that the Company's unique culture and historical commitment to the core values of its customers is preserved.
-The Board also benefits from his service on the Nominating and Corporate Governance Committee and Compensation Committee of Lumber Liquidators, Inc. and the Compensation Committee of rue21, inc.
+The Board also benefits from his service on the Nominating and Corporate Governance Committee and Compensation Committee of Lumber Liquidators, Inc.

 Mr. Brock has served on our Board since 1986.
-He also serves on the Board of Lumber Liquidators, Inc. and rue21, inc. He previously served on the Board of Landmark Communications from 2004 through 2009.
+He also serves on the Board of Lumber Liquidators, Inc. He previously served on the Board of rue21, inc. from 2010 through 2013 and he served on the Board of Landmark Communications from 2004 through 2009.